datta-TG/PyTorch-IBMCloud/README.md

 ![Screenshot](Storage2.PNG)

-## Step 3: Install Contour
+## Step 3: Install PyTorhc

-* Click on the search section at the top of the main page, type Contour and click on it.
+* Click on the search section at the top of the main page, type PyTorch and click on it.

 ![Screenshot](contour1.PNG)

-* A new window opens, select the cluster and enter the name you want for the Contour workspace, in this case, it will be called _contour-example_, accept the terms and click on *Install*.
+* A new window opens, select the cluster and enter the name you want for the Contour workspace, in this case, it will be called _pytorch-example_, accept the terms and click on *Install*.
 You can modify the different installation parameters at the bottom.
 We will leave them by default as shown below, but you can read more about setting up the parameters [here](https://cloud.ibm.com/catalog/content/contour-Qml0bmFtaS1jb250b3Vy-global#about "here").

 ![Screenshot](contour2.PNG)